Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Identification of Optimized Variables

 \section{Identification of Optimized Variables}

-After the DNN analysis based on the DL inputs, our next goal is to search for optimal HL variables which match or exceed the performance of this analysis.
-We employ the ADO-guided method prescribed in ref.~\cite{Whiteson} for identifying optimal HL variables.
+After the DNN analysis based on the DL inputs, our next goal is to search for HL variables which match the performance of this analysis.
+We employ the ADO-guided method prescribed in ref.~\cite{Whiteson} for identifying the set of HL variables that have the highest correlation with respect to the DL network.
 The definition of ADO was given in section~\ref{sec:ML}.
-For our purposes here, the ADO is calculated from the fraction of pairs of events (one drawn from the signal generated at the testing spectrum and the other drawn from the background) which are ranked in the same order by both the deep network operating on the DL inputs and a given HL variable.
+For our purposes here, the ADO is calculated from the fraction of pairs of events (one drawn from the signal generated at the testing spectrum and the other drawn from the background) which are ranked in the same order by both the deep network operating on the DL inputs and a given set of HL variables.

 To summarize the method presented in ref.~\cite{Whiteson}, one picks the HL variable with the highest ADO with respect to the DL network (say $f_1$) in the first iteration.
 In the next iteration, only the pairs of events for which $f_1$ and the DL network result in dissimilar orderings are considered.
 The second HL variable $f_2$ is then picked to be the one with the highest ADO over these subset of pairs and so on.
 We terminate the process when the additional HL variable does not lead to a significant improvement in the AUC.